SEA (NYSE:SE) Posts Earnings Results, Beats Expectations By $0.16 EPS

-SEA (NYSE:SE – Get Rating) announced its quarterly earnings results on Tuesday.
-The Internet company based in Singapore reported ($1.03) earnings per share (EPS) for the quarter, beating the consensus estimate of ($1.19) by $0.16, RTT News reports.
-The company had revenue of $2.94 billion for the quarter, compared to analyst estimates of $3.03 billion.
+SEA (NYSE:SE – Get Rating) issued its quarterly earnings data on Tuesday.
+The Internet company based in Singapore reported ($1.03) EPS for the quarter, topping the consensus estimate of ($1.19) by $0.16, RTT News reports.
 SEA had a negative net margin of 22.97% and a negative return on equity of 35.15%.
-The firm’s revenue was up 29.0% on a year-over-year basis.
-During the same period in the previous year, the firm posted ($0.83) EPS.
+The firm had revenue of $2.94 billion for the quarter, compared to analyst estimates of $3.03 billion.
+During the same period in the prior year, the business posted ($0.83) EPS.
+The business’s revenue for the quarter was up 29.0% compared to the same quarter last year.

 Sea Limited, together with its subsidiaries, engages in the digital entertainment, e-commerce, and digital financial service businesses in Southeast Asia, Latin America, rest of Asia, and internationally.
 It offers Garena digital entertainment platform for users to access mobile and PC online games, as well as eSports operations; and access to other entertainment content, including livestreaming of gameplay and social features, such as user chat and online forums.